-5.5 Hook-shielding devices
+4.5 Hook-shielding devices

-Research demonstrates that for bite off events the Hookpod (50 g) has similar characteristics of a sliding weight 40g or greater attached within 0.5 m of the hook.
-The Hookpod will slide off the branchline in a flyback event and significantly reduced the relative hazard (Rawlinson et al. 2018).

-Research has found that for tear out events a Hookpod (50 g) attached at any distance from the hook was less effective (Rawlinson et al. 2018).
+Research demonstrates that for bite off events the Hookpod has similar characteristics of a sliding weight 40 g or greater attached within 0.5 m of the hook.
+The Hookpod will likely slide off the branch line in a flyback event, reducing the relative hazard (Rawlinson et al. 2018).
+Research has found that for tear out events a Hookpod attached at any distance from the hook was less effective (Rawlinson et al. 2018).
 The Hookpod was also found to break into fragments during the tear out event and the relative hazard was greater (Rawlinson et al. 2018).

 The 'Smart Tuna Hook' was not the subject of research into flyback events.
 This hookshielding device is distinct, in that when setting occurs the shield detaches from the hook 10 min after immersion in seawater (Baker et al. 2016, ACAP 2017).
-This means that the branchline is unweighted when it is hauled.
-In bite off events using a Smart Tuna Hook significantly reduces the relative hazard, as the recoiling branchline lacks any weight.
+This means that the branch line is unweighted when it is hauled, and as such during a bite off event a Smart Tuna Hook would not recoil as the branch line lacks any weight.
 In tear out events the relative hazard from the recoiling hook is greater.

-6. CONCLUSIONS
+5. CONCLUSIONS

-6.1 General conclusions
+5.1 General conclusions

-Branchline weighting is an important best practice technique for reducing seabird bycatch in pelagic longline fisheries.
+Branch line weighting is an important best practice technique for reducing seabird bycatch in pelagic longline fisheries.
 ACAP best practices recommend weighting configurations that help to minimise seabird bycatch, particularly bycatch of threatened albatross and petrel species.
 Hook-shielding devices also contribute to reducing seabird bycatch.

 Pelagic longline fishing is an industrial activity with consequent workplace hazards to crew involved in hauling catch.
-Flyback events are a workplace hazard that arises when crew are hauling catch on branchlines in circumstances where the line is under tension and that tension is released in a bite off or tear out event.
-Completely eliminating the hazard from flyback events is difficult.
+Flyback events are a workplace hazard that arises when crew are hauling catch on branch lines in circumstances where the line is under tension and that tension is released in a bite off or tear out event.
+Completely eliminating the hazard from flyback events may be infeasible.
 Research has characterised the hazards to crew from flyback events when hauling catch.
 Hazard management procedures are essential to crew safety during pelagic longline fishing operations.
 Research has identified ways to help reduce the relative hazard from flyback events.

-For fixed weights, the weight, size and position on the line of the branchline weighting configuration are contributing factors affecting the potential hazard posed by a flyback event.
-Smaller sized weights resulted in a marginally decreased relative hazard, however the difference in weight is negligible when a flyback event occurs at a higher velocity.
-The highest relative hazard concerning a flyback event was when the weight was at or above the water line.
-The energy arising from a flyback event was released, due to the drag imposed by the water.
+For fixed weights, the weight, size and position on the line of the branch line weighting configuration are contributing factors affecting the potential hazard posed by a flyback event.

+Smaller sized weights resulted in a marginally decreased relative hazard; however, the difference in weight is negligible when a flyback event occurs at a high velocity.
+The highest relative hazard concerning a flyback event occurred when the weight was at or above the water line.
+The energy arising from a flyback event was quickly dissipated if the weight was submerged when the tension on the line was released, due to the drag imposed by the water.

-To reduce the hazard from flyback events when a bite off event occurs, sliding weights of40g or greater attached within 0.5 m of the hook, and 60g or greater attached within 1m of the hook significantly reduced the relative hazard.
-Sliding weights were found to have a mean slippage of 3 m when the branchline is at a higher level of tension.
-This highlights that a branchline weighting configuration where a sliding weight is placed close to the hook will help to reduce the hazard from a flyback event.
+During a flyback event in a bite off, sliding weights of 40 g or greater attached within 0.5 m of the hook, and 60 g or greater attached within 1 m of the hook significantly reduced the relative hazard.
+Sliding weights were found to have a mean slippage of 3 m when the branch line is at a higher level of tension.
+This highlights that a branch line weighting configuration where a sliding weight is placed close to the hook will help to reduce the hazard from a flyback event.